 Luke 21:12-17 - But before all these things, they will lay their hands on you and persecute you, delivering you up to the synagogues and prisons.
 You will be brought before kings and rulers for My name's sake.
 But it will turn out for you as an occasion for testimony.
 Therefore settle it in your hearts not to meditate beforehand on what you will answer; for I will give you a mouth and wisdom which all your adversaries will not be able to contradict or resist.
 You will be betrayed even by parents and brothers, relatives and friends; and they will put some of you to death.
 And you will be hated by all for My name's sake.

 Persecution and threat of death are temptations to forsake Christ, out of fear and love for one's life (Revelation 12:11).
 As discussed in the "Pre-Tribulation Rapture" study, the "crown of life" is a reward for faithfulness through trial:

 James 1:12-15 - Blessed is the man who endures temptation; for when he has been approved, he will receive the crown of life which the Lord has promised to those who love Him.
 Let no one say when he is tempted, "I am tempted by God"; for God cannot be tempted by evil, nor does He Himself tempt anyone.
 But each one is tempted when he is drawn away by his own desires and enticed.
 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.

 While God uses the devil to test believers, it is the devil that does the tempting, not God.
-For more on this topic, check out my pastor's article: "Trial, Testing and Temptation."
+The following article covers more on this topic: "Trial, Testing and Temptation."